Feeling feminine is as easy as slipping into a beautiful bra.

 - Choose a demi bra instead of a full coverage bra.
 Full coverage bras often have extra space at the top of the cup.
 A demi bra that’s cut lower eliminates this problem.

 Problem #2: Can’t Find A Bra My Size

-Here are some bra options for those with smaller breasts and broader body proportions:
+Luckily, I’ve curated a list of bra options specifically catering to those with smaller breasts and broader body proportions: